 ArrayList allocation should be corrected and placed after the

 if statement.
-When a loop (and object cloning) is driven by the size of a data structure then the performance of such methods can sometimes be classified as a hotspot and other times not.
-It is wonderful when a technology can find such needles in a haystack, saving time in the scanning of a huge codebase that might not even be understood by the very engineer who originally produced it.
+When a loop (and object cloning) is driven by the size of a data structure, then the performance of such methods can sometimes be classified as a hotspot and other times not.
+It is wonderful when a particular technology can find needles in a haystack, saving time in the scanning of a huge codebase that might not even be understood by the engineer who originally produced it.

 We now move onto the write stress benchmark.
-This benchmark was actually executed first to populate the database for the read benchmark.
-A similar number of methods were instrumented and measured and again a large and unmanageable number was reduced to a handful of hotspot methods still being measured at the end of the benchmark run.
+This benchmark was executed first to populate the database for the read.
+A similar number of methods were instrumented and measured, and again an unmanageable number was reduced to a handful of hotspot methods still being measured at the end of the benchmark run.
 A quick scan down the table listing picking out the class and method names reveals the nature of the execution.

 Here is the code listing for the